harrykeightley/hk/src/pages/thoughts/setting-up-a-home-media-server.md

 - The increased cost of electricity.

 ### 1.3 Requirements
-For this guide, basic competency with \*nix sytems and the commandline is assumed.
+For this guide, basic competency with \*nix systems and the commandline is assumed.
 It is likely you will encounter your own unique set of roadblocks during installation, and you must be willing to fix these on your own.